Punisher in film: The Punisher (1989)

+Lionsgate–produced films

 The Punisher (2004)

-After an undercover operation where Bobby Saint, son of corrupt businessman Howard Saint (John Travolta), is killed, FBI agent, and former soldier, Frank Castle (Thomas Jane) retires.
-Howard Saint, holding Castle responsible for the death of his son, has his men murder Frank's family during a family reunion and leaves Frank for dead.
-Burned out and haunted by memories of his family, Frank sets out to avenge them and becomes a judge, jury and executioner known as "The Punisher", his trademark skull shirt being a final gift from Castle's son before his death.
-Castle sets out to punish Howard Saint and his associates in a one-man war, refusing to give up until those responsible are dead, including tricking Saint into killing his wife and head bodyguard by manipulating evidence to make him think that they are having an affair.
-An extended cut DVD was released on November 21, 2006, with 17 minutes of additional footage, most of which revolves around the character Jimmy Weeks (Russell Andrews), and Frank realizing that it was his friend that sold him out to Howard Saint.
-Features also include a black and white stop motion animated scene, set in Kuwait based on and partially done by artist Tim Bradstreet, and a Punisher comic book gallery.
-An extended version of "In Time" by Mark Collie also appears in the closing credits of the extended cut DVD.
+The Punisher appears in a self-titled film released by Lions Gate Pictures, portrayed by Thomas Jane.
+This version is an FBI agent and former soldier who goes on to retire after killing Bobby Saint, son of corrupt businessman Howard Saint.
+However, Howard retaliates by sending men to slaughter Frank's family amidst a Castle family reunion.
+Left for dead, burnt out, and haunted by the tragedy, Frank takes up a skull shirt given to him by his son before the latter's death and sets out to avenge his family by killing Howard and his inner circle.
+In an extended cut of the film, it is revealed Frank's friend Jimmy Weeks (Russell Andrews) sold him out to Howard.

 Despite 2004's The Punisher being a box office disappointment, Lions Gate Entertainment was interested in a sequel based on the film's strong DVD sales.
 Jonathan Hensleigh and Thomas Jane were set to commence filming of the sequel, but the project remained in development hell for over 3 years due to the lack of a good script despite numerous writers being attached even after Hensleigh pulled out.
 Thomas Jane was so eager to do the sequel starring Jigsaw as the villain, that he'd put on an additional 12 pounds of muscle, and that "it would be darker, bloodier and more unfriendly than the first one."
 However, after reading the new script by Kurt Sutter, he stated, "What I won't do is spend months of my life sweating over a movie that I just don't believe in.
 I've always loved the Marvel guys and wish them well.
 Meanwhile, I'll continue to search for a film that one day might stand with all those films that the fans have asked me to watch."

+Cancelled The Punisher sequel

+Lions Gate Entertainment planned to produce a direct sequel titled The Punisher 2, with Avi Arad, chairman and CEO of Marvel Studios, stating that the second film would "become the fifth Marvel property to become a sequel."
+Jonathan Hensleigh said that he was interested in working with Thomas Jane again for The Punisher 2.
+Jane said that the villain for The Punisher 2 would be Jigsaw.
+The project lingered in development for over three years.
+Jonathan Hensleigh completed a first draft of the script before pulling out around 2006.
+John Dahl was in talks to direct the film but pulled out due to script quality issues and the studio not wanting to spend a lot of money on the project.
+Rob Zombie was also considered to direct the sequel.
+In a statement on May 15, 2007, and in two audio interviews Thomas Jane said that he pulled out of the project due to creative differences and the budget of the film being cut, in addition to director Walter Hill being turned down as director by Lionsgate.
+After reading the new script by Kurt Sutter, Jane stated: